 “When I got here, I realized that this house is a jewel, its classic simplicity untouched.”
 The main block is the “big house,” with a “little house” connector to a “back house” later addition.
 Sarah insisted that the ell and back house remain secondary to the main house in size, finishes, and importance, but original proportions carry throughout the whole.

-See more photos by Stacy Bass.
+See more photos of this farmhouse.